comforen/challenge2021/README.md

 | Community Battery `cbat`                       | CBATTERY | 1              |
 | Price/Market Manager `price`                    | PRICE    | 1              |

-Each of these components provide a RESTful API with to perform the expected functions.
-Below you can find a summary of the REST API endpoints that you can use in your solution when solving the challenge.
-Please note that the environment in this repo is based on the mockups mostly that serve random values under the defined range in the datamodel.
-More detailed documentation along with client SDKs will be available soon.
+To perform the expected functions, each of these components provides a RESTful API.
+The REST API endpoints that you can use in your solution when solving the challenge are listed below.
+Please keep in mind that the environment in this repo is mostly based on mockups that serve random values within the datamodel's defined range.
+More information, as well as other resources, can be found at the accompanying [GitHub Pages](https://comforen.github.io/).

 ### Customer